MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

        unknown.
 Set it to ``0`` to disable the time-out.
      - ``60``
    * - ``verboseLevel``
-     - The required level to output messages from the testsuite.
+     - The required level to output messages from the test suite.
 Can be one of those values: ``error``, ``warning``, ``info``, ``verbose``, ``debug``.
      - ``info``